The Theatre School > Conservatory > Undergraduate Conservatory > Acting

 The Theatre School’s Bachelor of Fine Arts (BFA) degree in acting prepares actors to work on both stage and screen.
 It develops actors who are imaginative, skillful, expressive and vibrantly alive.
 It is rooted in the Chicago tradition, emphasizing physicality, truth in action, communication, collaboration and spontaneity.
 The first year introduces the actor to a broad range of techniques and experiences, defines a way of working and provides a set of skills.
-The next three years focus on developing and refining this way of working—adding skills and technique—while helping each actor discover and apply those which work best for him or her.
+The next three years focus on developing and refining this way of working—adding skills and technique—while helping each actor discover and apply those which work best for them.

 Students learn from a distinguished and award-winning faculty of working professionals who possess a wide variety of backgrounds and expertise.
 Our faculty has spent many years developing successful, personal and powerful curricula that incorporate ideas from Stanislavski, Spolin, Johnstone, Shurtleff, Meisner, Bogart, Lessac, Linklater, Yoga, Tai Chi, Feldenkrais®, Laban, mask work, and more.
 Students are inspired through unique points-of-view within a comprehensive four-year progression of acting, movement, and voice and speech curriculum.

-Equally important to the training students receive in the classroom is the opportunity they have to synthesize and practice what they’ve learned in production, with each student completing 9 production assignments - one each quarter—over their three years in the Production Phase of the program.
+Equally important to the training students receive in the classroom is the opportunity they have to synthesize and practice what they’ve learned in production, with each student completing productions assignments—typically one each quarter—over their three years in the Production Phase of the program.

 Structured as a one-year acting intensive, the first year is about exploration - not only of the craft of acting, but more importantly, the self exploration of each actor's imagination, impulses, voice and physicality.
 Acting course work is focused on improvisation and truth in action.
 Actors learn to communicate a theatrical reality both with and without a text.
 The year culminates in a showing allowing the actors to synthesize and demonstrate their developing technique.
 Movement courses focus on helping actors explore their bodies and expand their range of movement through yoga-based and impulse and expression-based movement.
 The focus in the voice and speech curriculum is on freeing the natural voice toward greater psycho-physical connection and improved self-awareness, imagination, expressiveness and embodiment.